StevenThuriot/FunctorComparer/README.md

 # FunctorComparer

-Stop reinventing the wheel and forever recreating this simple class that takes a Func or Comparison and turns it into a Comparer.
+Stop reinventing the wheel and forever recreating this simple class that takes a `Func<T, TKey>` or `Comparison<T>` and turns it into a Comparer.

 ## Installation